 Completing the claim form is the first step in protecting your subrogation rights.
 After the claim form is submitted, you should receive a response in writing, indicating whether your claim has been accepted or denied, within 45 days.
-If your claim was denied, you must file a complaint within 6 months of the rejection notice.
+If your claim was denied, our employment lawyers note that you must file a complaint within 6 months of the rejection notice.
 The second step is filing a Complaint at the appropriate Superior Court within 6 months of the rejection notice.
 It will state on the notice very clearly the time period in which you must file the Complaint.
 However, keep in mind that if you do not receive a rejection notice, the government code deems the lack of response as a denial and the next step is to file the Complaint.

 Common examples of governmental claims act cases involving personal injury or property damage are:

 1. The negligent acts of its employees in causing a motor vehicle accident;

 2. Premises liability for dangerous conditions on governmental property;

 3. Damages caused by the public entity’s failure to carry out a duty imposed by law.